-- As part of the Ecological Restoration Plan (ERP; Condition 34), the Consent Holder must prepare and submit a Wetland Restoration Plan (WRP) for approval by the Council's Manger of Consents prior to the commencement of any earthworks or construction activities within 20m of Wetland 1 or Wetland 2.
-The WRP must be prepared by a SQEP Ecologist and must: - a) State restoration objectives for each wetland area, including: - Achieving no net loss in wetland extent or ecological value; - Restoring or maintaining wetland hydrological function and indigenous plant dominance; - Enhancing wetland habitat diversity and resilience to edge effects. - b) Specify hydrological management measures (if any) to protect or reinstate natural wetland water regimes, including stormwater input design (if applicable), flow attenuation, and groundwater interactions. - d) Define a minimum 10 m vegetated buffer around each wetland, or greater where practicable, and include spatial planting plans showing: - Plant species lists, eco-sourcing requirements, densities, and zonation; - Planting layout tailored to wetland type and buffer function; - e) Identify site preparation and maintenance measures, including: - Weed and pest animal control; - Browsing and trampling prevention (e.g. fencing if required). - f) Define measurable performance standards, including but not limited to:

-- Indigenous wetland vegetation cover ≥ 80% within 5 years; - Hydrological function restored or maintained, with no net reduction in wetland extent; - Buffer vegetation ≥ 80% survival by Year 3. - g) Specify a monitoring and reporting programme, including: - Baseline data collection pre-restoration; - Annual monitoring for 5 years post-restoration; - Parameters including vegetation cover and composition, hydrology (surface and/or groundwater), and weed/pest presence; - Adaptive management triggers and required remedial actions if performance standards are not met. - 40 All wetland restoration and enhancement works must be implemented and maintained in accordance with the approved WRP.
+- 51. As part of the Ecological Restoration Plan (ERP; (Condition 34), the Consent Holder must prepare and submit a Wetland Restoration Plan (WRP) for approval by the Council's Monitoring Officer Manger of Consents prior to the commencement of any earthworks or construction activities within 20m of Wetland 1 or Wetland 2.
+The WRP must be prepared by a SQEP Ecologist and must: - a) Be prepared by a Suitably Qualified and Experienced Ecologist and be peer reviewed by an independent SQEP with relevant ecological and wetland restoration expertise. - b) State restoration objectives for each wetland area, including: - Achieving no net loss in wetland extent or ecological value; - Restoring or maintaining wetland hydrological function and indigenous plant dominance; - Enhancing wetland habitat diversity and resilience to edge effects. - c) Specify hydrological management measures (if any) to protect or reinstate natural wetland water regimes, including stormwater input design (if applicable), flow attenuation, and groundwater interactions. - e) Define a minimum 10 m vegetated buffer around each wetland, or greater where practicable, and include spatial planting plans showing: - Plant species lists, eco-sourcing requirements, densities, and zonation; - Planting layout tailored to wetland type and buffer function; - f) Identify site preparation and maintenance measures, including: - Weed and pest animal control; - Browsing and trampling prevention (e.g. fencing if required). - g) Define measurable performance standards, including but not limited to: - Indigenous wetland vegetation cover ≥ 80% within 5 years; - Hydrological function restored or maintained, with no net reduction in wetland extent; - Buffer vegetation ≥ 80% survival by Year 3. - h) Specify a monitoring and reporting programme, including: - Baseline data collection pre-restoration; - Annual monitoring for 5 years post-restoration; - Parameters including vegetation cover and composition, hydrology (surface and/or groundwater), and weed/pest presence; - Adaptive management triggers and required remedial actions if performance standards are not met. - 52.
+All wetland restoration and enhancement works must be implemented and maintained in accordance with the approved WRP.